 This brand new restaurant, located in Schenectady, New York, provides an integrated workplace, job opportunities in food handling and customer service, and a really tasty-looking menu.
 Puzzles Bakery & Café has a vision of expanding to other locations and serving as a model for similar ventures nationwide.

 Dedicated to providing a successful workplace for autistic individuals, Rising Tide Car Wash in Parkland, Florida is a full-service car wash that is enthusiastic about harnessing the unique skills of its employees, and hopes to serve as a model for other autistic-focused businesses.
-Rising Tide is the first venture developed by CanDo Business Ventures, which aims to create, support, and launch companies that are specifically designed to provide gainful employment to adults with autism.
+Check out their Rising Tide U, which aims to “provide a road map for entrepreneurs who wish to start businesses that empower individuals with autism through gainful employment.”

 Located at Pinchbeck Rose Farm in Guilford, Connecticut, Roses for Autism employs autistic individuals in its inclusive workforce to grow, cut and package flowers for sale.
 Proceeds from their sales support their career training programs for adults and teens.

 SEEDS [Success through Education, Exploration and Development] provides mentoring opportunities with professional artists, teaching artisan craftsmanship in woodworking, metal work, jewelry, ceramics, and sewing, as well as other vocational and entrepreneurial skills.
 Based in the Phoenix area, their online shop offers beautiful hand-crafted merchandise created by their clients.